Eurovision Young Musicians 1994: Location

 Philharmonic Concert Hall in Warsaw, Poland, was the host venue for the 1994 edition of the Eurovision Young Musicians.
 The building was built between 1900 and 1901, under the direction of Karol Kozłowski, to be reconstructed in 1955 by Eugeniusz Szparkowski.
 The director of the institution is Wojciech Nowak.
 It is the main venue of the Warsaw National Philharmonic Orchestra.

 Since 1955, the institution organises the International Chopin Piano Competition.
 The building hosts the annual festival Warsaw Autumn.

 Results

 Semi final

-A total of twenty-four countries took part in the semi final of the 1994 contest, of which eight qualified to the televised grand final.
-The following countries failed to qualify.
+Broadcasters from twenty-four countries took part in the semi-final of the 1994 contest, of which eight qualified to the televised grand final.
+The following participants failed to qualify.

 Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.

 Jury members

 The jury members consisted of the following: